kotlin-hands-on/intro-kotlin-native/README.md

 # Kotlin/Native tutorial: C interop and libcurl

-This repository is the resulting code corresponding to the [Creating an app using C Interop and libcurl](https://kotlinlang.org/docs/curl.html) tutorial.
+This repository is the resulting code corresponding to the [Creating an app using C interop and libcurl](https://kotlinlang.org/docs/native-app-with-c-and-libcurl.html) tutorial.